-This challenging 13-day trek takes you along the remote northwestern border with Tibet, connecting the main valleys of Paro and Punakha.
-The alpine scenery we encounter is magnificent as we pass underneath the second highest peak in Bhutan, Jhomolhari (7,314m), and cross five passes ranging from 10,000’-16,500’.
+This challenging, 13-day trek takes you along the remote northwestern border with Tibet, connecting the main valleys of Paro and Punakha.
+The alpine scenery we traverse is rarely seen by visitors to the country, passing beneath the second-highest peak in Bhutan, Jhomolhari (7,314m), and crossing five mountain passes ranging from 10,000’-16,500’.
 Flora and fauna are diverse and abundant at every stage of the journey, with the opportunity to spot Bharal, or Blue Sheep.
-One of the highlights of this trek is the local people we meet en-route – both the semi-nomadic yak herders and the inhabitants of tiny isolated villages.
+One of the highlights of this trek is the local people we meet along the way—from semi-nomadic yak herders to the inhabitants of tiny and remote Himalayan villages.

-Before we embark on our trekking adventure we acclimate with daily hikes including a highlight hike to Taktsang monastery perched dramatically on a cliff above Paro.
-We venture to the secluded Haa valley and enjoy learning about the Bhutanese culture and way of life while meeting our Bhutanese hosts.
-We are rewarded at the end of our trek with a relaxing stay at an eco-resort in Punakha before returning to the bustling capitol city of Thimpu where we conclude our adventure.
+Before embarking on our trekking adventure, we’ll acclimate with daily hikes in the region, including a highlight hike to Taktsang Monastery, perched dramatically on the side of a cliff above Paro.
+We’ll venture to the secluded Haa Valley, and learn the intricacies of Bhutanese culture and daily life while meeting our local hosts.
+At the end of our trek, we’ll be rewarded with a relaxing stay at an eco-resort in Punakha before returning to the bustling capital city of Thimpu, where we’ll conclude our adventure.

 Trek: 11 nights/12 days.

-Difficulty: This challenging trekking adventure is rated a 5 on a scale of 1-5.
+Difficulty: This challenging trekking adventure is rated ‘5’ on a scale of 1-5.

 Group size: 4-8 participants (1-3 participants can be accommodated at an additional cost).